Rajpratik71/community-summits-wiki/Berlin-2018-InSpec-Reports.md

 Chris - are you already running reports? how do you do it?
 Markus - yeah we do it via Jenkins - using JUnit XML integration from InSpec.

+(Markus gets on his VPN and shows us his Jenkins setup)

+Markus - ok I like the idea of Chef automate but I can't consume those reports until I can show an auditor.
+What can I do now?

+(Chris & Dom talk about working on a feature)

+I found https://github.com/vbanthia/rspec_html_reporter which helps you make nicer RSpec reports.